In this article

 Excessive alcohol consumption gradually develops into liver disease.
 This impairs the liver’s ability to filter toxins and dispose of them.
 Toxins like ammonia build up in the bloodstream and make their way to the brain.
-These toxins cause permanent or temporary brain injury, resulting in hepatic encephalopathy — a known risk factor of dementia.1
+These toxins cause permanent or temporary brain injury, resulting in hepatic encephalopathy, a known risk factor of dementia.1

 Some researchers argue that while it causes symptoms similar to Alzheimer’s, it doesn’t meet the criteria for dementia.3 However, there is evidence that liver disease causes brain lesions and cognitive decline, even without hepatic encephalopathy.4,5

-Some physical effects of alcohol include:
+Some physical effects of alcohol consumption include:

 Thiamine (Vitamin B1) provides energy to the brain, facilitates the transmission of nerve impulses, and maintains the structural integrity of membranes that protect nerves.
 Given its role in brain function, a deficiency would likewise result in neurological problems.2

-The problems caused by vitamin B1 or thiamine deficiency include:
+Problems caused by vitamin B1 or thiamine deficiency include:

-The problem with seizures is that they damage the hippocampal area of the brain.
+The problem with seizures is that they can damage the hippocampal area of the brain.
 This can affect a person’s memory and lead to dementia.9

 A person with alcohol-induced dementia will exhibit these symptoms even when they aren’t intoxicated or undergoing withdrawal.
 They will also suffer a significant decline in function.